Active-CSS/active-css/README.md

 ```
 #clickMe:click {
-    alert: "Hello world!";
+    body {
+        add-class: .hello;
     }
+}
 ```

 Want to see it work?
 Go to [the website](https://activecss.org).

-You'll notice that it looks a lot like CSS.
+You'll notice that the syntax looks like CSS.
 There are lots of features in Active CSS.
 It is truly epic!

 It puts back the fun in functionality!
 Yeah, sorry about that.